 ABM Industries Expands EBITDA Margin 160 Basis Points Through Integrated Facility Solutions Cross-Sell

-ABM Industries, a Enterprise Facility Services company, achieved measurable value creation through Customer Expansion.
-ABM's ELEVATE strategy drove both revenue growth and margin expansion over the FY2019-FY2023 period:.
+ABM Industries, a Enterprise Facility Services company, created value through Customer Expansion.

 The U.S. facility services industry operates on thin margins — the largest global providers (ISS, Sodexo, ABM) earn 4-6% EBITDA, per KPMG's Facilities Services Industry Update — making structural efficiency gains critical for value creation.
 By FY2019, ABM Industries had $6.5 billion in revenue and an adjusted EBITDA margin of 5.2% ($339.5 million), but its organizational design was actively limiting growth.
 The company operated five siloed segments — Business & Industry ($3.25B), Aviation ($1.02B), Technology & Manufacturing ($917M), Education ($847M), and Technical Solutions ($593M) — each with its own P&L, sales teams, and client relationships.